UCR-Research-Computing/UCR-Research-Computing.github.io/pages/on-prem-facilities.md

 ---

-# UCR Research Computing On-Premises Facilities Overview
+## UCR Research Computing On-Premises Facilities

 The University of California, Riverside (UCR) is equipped with state-of-the-art on-premises data centers and facilities, designed to support the advanced computing needs of our vibrant research community.
 These facilities, including the Campus Data Center, Bourns College of Engineering Data Center, and the Genomics Data Center, play a pivotal role in enabling high-performance computing, data storage, and collaborative research projects across disciplines.

-## Campus Data Center in the School of Medicine Education Building
+### Campus Data Center in the School of Medicine Education Building (SOM DC)

 - **Location**: School of Medicine Education Building
 - **Overview**: Serving as the nucleus of research computing at UCR, this facility is currently undergoing modernization to meet the growing demands of the university's research initiatives.
 It is being equipped with advanced storage nodes to enhance data accessibility and computational efficiency for researchers across all disciplines.